justinross102/386-blog/_posts/2023-11-29-fourth-post.md

 In addition to ride closures, another incredibly important question for theme park visitors is: **How do wait times change over the course of a day?**

 <img src="{{site.url}}/{{site.baseurl}}/assets/images/plot3.png" alt="" style="width:1100px;"/>

+From these side-by-side boxplots we see that across Friday and Saturday, the median wait time is consistently around 20 minutes.
+The only exceptions to that are Friday evening and Saturday Afternoon.